calvinwhealton/SensitivityAnalysisPlots/DOCUMENTATION.md

 **legLoc**: legend location.
 Default `legLoc = 'topleft'`.
 Other options are 'bottomright', 'bottomleft', and 'topright'.

 **legPos**: legend relative position.
 Default `legPos = 1.9`.

+**res**: resolution of the plot for .png files.
+Default `res=100`.
+If getting errors about figure margins change this parameter.

+**quality**: quality of the jpeg file in % of the original.
+Default `quality = 90`.
+Currently not used because jpegs not generated.

 `stat_sig_s1st()`